SykoticCataclysm/Exo-Tool-V3/README.md

 - Position Grabber [ Coming Soon ]

 Credits:
-- Syko - I made it - https://discord.me/sykoscripting
+- Syko ( Me ) - I made it - https://discord.me/sykoscripting
 - Arilis - I based the way the script dumper outputs on his SirHurt Dumper - https://discord.gg/FZnrpQT
 - Hydroxide - I used their event icons - https://nrv-ous.xyz/hydroxide/discord

+The Http spy isn't here to be used for cracking, it's there as a tool to be bypassed.
+Don't get yourself blacklisted from paid scripts with it.

+Any improvements are welcomed, dm me on discord.